 What is MedTech all About?

 Short for Medical Technology, MedTech is a broad field at the intersection between medical science and technology.
-It consists of many different subfields and branches of technology, including medical devices, information technology (IT), biotech, and healthcare services.
+It consists of many different subfields and branches of technology, including medical devices, information technology (IT), biotech, and healthcare services, plus provider enrollment and credentialing services.

 As healthcare is becoming increasingly digitized, MedTech is a thriving and dynamic discipline.
 Healthcare providers, third-party service providers, and tech companies are striving to leverage technology to improve healthcare systems related to patient diagnosis, treatment, care, and the overall improvement of individual health.